Books, Articles and Research

 School mental health promotion: MindMatters as an example of mental health reform

 In this article, a historical review of the development and implementation of MindMatters is used to exemplify the changes and outcomes of shifting policy and practice in school mental health promotion.
-Achievements include a conceptualisation of mental health as a positive concept, addressing stigma, building capacity in the education sector and developing evaluation strategies to address complex, whole-school change.
+Achievements include a conceptualization of mental health as a positive concept, addressing prejudice and discrimination, building capacity in the education sector and developing evaluation strategies to address complex, whole-school change.

 Twelve month use of mental health services in a nationally representative, active military sample

-This article findings indicate that military institutions should continue public education campaigns to de-stigmatize mental health problems and should make necessary changes in health delivery systems to gain the trust of military members.
-The primary objective of this study was to examine the patterns and predictors of mental health service use in active Canadian Force members.
-Additional objectives included identification of barriers to service use.
+This article findings indicate that military institutions should continue public education campaigns to raise awareness and acceptance of mental health issues and should make necessary changes in health delivery systems to gain the trust of military members.
+The primary objective of this study was to examine the patterns and predictors of mental health service use in active Canadian Force members while also identifying barriers to service use.

 Chapter 5 of "Mental health: A report of the Surgeon General": Older adults and mental health